 Valley of Fire State Park

 Las Vegas is larger than life.
-Enjoy your time in Sin City and then consider exploring these quieter gems nearby.
+Enjoy your time in Sin City and then consider these day trips from Las Vegas.